FEE-HELP loan fee exemption and reduction for undergraduate full fee-paying students

 For information on the new combined HELP loan limit, please visit the Study Assist website.

-Special loan fee exemption for pandemic relief: On 12 April 2020 the Australian Government announced a six-month exemption of the 25 per cent loan fee for students accessing FEE-HELP.
-This exemption applied to FEE-HELP loan amounts incurred on census days between 1 April 2020 to 30 September 2020.
-This exemption has now been extended to include FEE-HELP loan amounts incurred on census days between 1 October 2020 to 30 June 2021.
+Special loan fee exemption for pandemic relief: On 12 April 2020 the Australian Government announced a six-month exemption of the loan fee for students accessing FEE-HELP.
+This exemption applied to FEE-HELP loan amounts incurred on census days between 1 April 2020 to 31 December 2022.
+FEE-HELP loan amounts incurred on census days between those dates did not incur a loan fee.

 You repay your HELP debt through the tax system once you earn above the compulsory repayment threshold.
 The compulsory repayment threshold is different each year.